jeffpar/pcjs/blog/_posts/2023/2023-09-05-wrapping-up-support-for-fat.md

     % pc.js ibm5170 --drivetype=2
     [Press CTRL-D to enter command mode]

-    C:\>load/i

-     pcx86 machine ID ibm5170
+    C:\>load info

     AT drive type 2, CHS 615:4:17, 20.4Mb
     16-bit FAT, 2048-byte clusters, 10398 clusters
     82 FAT sectors (x2), 64 root sectors (1024 entries)
     41752 total sectors, 41523 data sectors, 21295104 data bytes

-NOTE: `load/i` is a variation of the `load` command that displays information about the built-in disk image.
+NOTE: `load info` is a variation of the `load` command that displays information about the built-in disk image.
 I had considered making a separate `info` utility to do that, since the purpose of the `load` utility is loading diskette images into drives A: and B:, but I was lazy.

 If you don't remember your favorite PC AT drive type, you can just give `pc.js` a target size and let it search the machine's drive table for the closest match: